 The question of adding a second photographer for your wedding is a common one in the Minneapolis area, where our weddings include more guests than the national average, and our wedding photographer options plentiful.
 Every photographer does things differently when it comes to second photographers.
-Even wedding blogs will give you a different opinions on if you need a second photographer.
-So how do you really know if you need one?
+Even wedding blogs will give you a different opinion on if you need a second photographer.
+So how do you know if you need one?

-1. Your guest count is high.
+Your guest count is high.

-2. Your wedding schedule is hectic.
+Your wedding schedule is hectic.

-3. You want very large group portraits.
+You need very large group portraits.

 If you need a very large group photographed, a second photographer is a good idea.
 Chances are this also means you have a high guest count for your wedding anyway.
 Wedding parties of more than 20 people, family pictures with 50 or more people in them.
 All times when a second photographer is very, very helpful.
 A second photographer will be able to help pose the group, wrangle up people, and keep watch for details that one photographer might miss when working with a huge group of people in a time crunch.

-4. You want lots of variety in your photos.
+You want lots of variety in your photos.

 A second photographer gives variety.
 Most often second photographers that shoot with me have their own business too, so they’re experienced and have a unique style to contribute to your photos.
-Two photographers means two different angles of everything, which will give you more variety and more pictures in less time.
+Two photographers mean two different angles of everything, which will give you more variety and more pictures in less time.

-5. Sometimes everything happens at once.
+Sometimes everything happens at once.

 One photographer can only catch so many moments.
-If something is happening behind me and in front of me, I have to make a split second choice on what I’m shooting.
+If something is happening behind me and in front of me, I have to make a split-second choice on what I’m shooting.
 If I have a second photographer beside me both things can be photographed.